Funeral arrangements

 You do not need to have a religious ceremony or any kind of ceremony at a funeral.
 People that regard religion to be unimportant or have made a decision to live their lives without it may prefer a Humanist ceremony.

-This type of funeral uses the services of a minister or celebrant.
+A humanist ceremony is usually carried out by a celebrant.
 A celebrant is a qualified person who can officiate at funerals, weddings, namings or any other rite of passage.

 They will conduct the funeral, which can involve;